List of Adelaide United FC players

-Adelaide United Football Club – an association club based in Adelaide, South Australia – was founded in 2003, becoming the first southern member admitted into the A-League.
+Adelaide United Football Club, an association club based in Hindmarsh, Adelaide, was founded in 2003.
+They became the only South Australian member admitted into the A-League Men in 2005, after they spent their inaugural season in the National Soccer League.
 The club's first team has competed in numerous nationally and internationally organised competitions, and all players who have played in 100 or more such matches are listed below.